What is data mining?

 The primary benefit of data mining is its power to identify patterns and relationships in large volumes of data from multiple sources.
 With more and more data available – from sources as varied as social media, remote sensors, and increasingly detailed reports of product movement and market activity – data mining offers the tools to fully exploit Big Data and turn it into actionable intelligence.
 What’s more, it can act as a mechanism for “thinking outside the box.”

 The data mining process can detect surprising and intriguing relationships and patterns in seemingly unrelated bits of information.
-Because information tends to be compartmentalized, it has historically been difficult or impossible to analyze as a whole.
+Because information tends to be compartmentalized, it has historically been difficult or impossible to analyse as a whole.
 However, there may be a relationship between external factors – perhaps demographic or economic factors – and the performance of a company’s products.
 And while executives regularly look at sales numbers by territory, product line, distribution channel, and region, they often lack external context for this information.
 Their analysis points out “what happened” but does little to uncover the “why it happened this way.”
 Data mining can fill this gap.

 Data mining can look for correlations with external factors; while correlation does not always indicate causation, these trends can be valuable indicators to guide product, channel, and production decisions.
 The same analysis benefits other parts of the business from product design to operational efficiency and service delivery.